 As you exit the arrival hall with your Flight Leader, you will meet our team of staff.
 They have been anxiously awaiting your arrival and will lead you up to the fourth floor of the airport, where you’ll have a relatively quiet place to unwind and meet new friends who have arrived on different flights or are connecting from different programs.

-Your first order of business will be to look the part – so everyone will receive a custom mahout (or elephant trainer) suit.
+Your first order of business will be to look the part – so everyone will receive an official mahout suit.
 Once you are comfortable in your fashionable new attire, you will be assigned to an elephant.
-Depending on the size of the group, there will be between one or two students assigned to each elephant.
-The first things you will need to learn will be the basic mahout commands and how to interpret and communicate with these amazing animals.
+Depending on the size of the group, there will be one or two students assigned to each elephant.
+First, master the basic mahout commands and how to interpret and communicate with these amazing animals.
 Before you know it, you'll be riding your elephant into the jungle, learning its personality, and communicating with it – it’s all part of your new job as a mahout!

-In the evening, you will settle in to jungle life, with plenty of time to relax and share stories or maybe have an early night, ready for a dawn start with the elephants tomorrow!
+In the evening, settle in to jungle life, with plenty of time to relax and share stories or maybe have an early night, ready for a dawn start with the elephants tomorrow!

 The morning is truly a special time in the jungles of northern Thailand.
 The birds bring the forest to life and the sun cuts bright rays through the lingering mist.
-Rising early, you'll walk down to greet and bathe your elephant at 7 a.m.
-Once your elephant is fed and cared for, you will head back to the camp for breakfast.
+Rising early, walk down to greet and bathe your elephant at 7 a.m.
+Once your elephant is fed and cared for, head back to the camp for breakfast yourself.

-After you are well fed, you will hop on your elephant and ride down to the elephant show.
+After you are well fed, hop on your elephant and ride down to the elephant show, which is designed to showcase the elephants’ skills to tourists.
 The show is a fundraising event for the camp and a great way to show the public these amazing creatures’ intelligence and potential.
 As a member of the mahout training camp, you will get a unique insider’s perspective on the show.

-Rising early, you will once again take your elephant down to the river for its morning bath.
+Rising early, take your elephant down to the river again for its morning bath.
 Then, after breakfast, you will begin the day’s lesson – the life and practices of a mahout.
 Many people don't realize that being a mahout is a life-long career.
 Although they don't make much money and it is not a glamorous profession, mahouts are essential for the survival of elephants in the world today, and they are very respected in Thai culture.

-After dinner, join the staff to learn some songs in Thai that will help bring you closer to you mahout on your journey into the jungle tomorrow.
-This lesson always turns into a tabletop dance party, so bring your best moves to teach the local staff!
+After dinner, join the staff to learn some songs in Thai that will help bring you closer to your mahout on your journey into the jungle tomorrow.
+This lesson always turns into a dance party, so bring your best moves to teach the local staff!

-Once you reach the camp, you will give your elephants a chance to rest while you enjoy a jungle-style lunch cooked over an open fire.
-After taking a rest and maybe a dip in a nearby river pool – depending on that week’s rains – to cool off in the day’s heat, you’ll head into the jungle with the mahouts in search of bamboo.
-You will craft what you find into several different kinds of products, including cups and dishes, with the help of the mahouts.
+Once you reach the camp, give your elephant a chance to rest while you enjoy a jungle-style lunch cooked over an open fire.
+After taking a rest and maybe a dip in a nearby river pool – depending on that week’s rains – to cool off in the day’s heat, head into the jungle with the mahouts in search of bamboo.
+Craft what you find into several different kinds of products, including cups and dishes, with the help of the mahouts.

 The sun will wake you up early this morning, and you will help your mahout bring your elephant in from the jungle where it spent the night.
-Then, after taking the elephants on a short walk to an area where they can munch on fresh greens for breakfast, before our hike back to the main camp.
-After a well-deserved shower and hearty lunch, you’ll learn to make a typical Thai dessert and head to a nearby market to try the local fare and grab some souvenirs.
-On your return, help us reforest the jungle by planting trees that will eventually help shelter our pachyderm pals in their home.
-On our last night at the Conservation, we’ll eat dinner family-style and reflect on our amazing week with the elephants.
+Then, after taking the elephants on a short walk to an area where they can munch on fresh greens for breakfast, hike back to the main camp.
+After a well-deserved shower and hearty lunch, learn to make a typical Thai dessert and head to a nearby market to try the local fare and grab some souvenirs.
+On your return, help reforest the jungle by planting trees that will eventually help shelter our pachyderm pals in their home.
+On your last night at the Conservation, eat dinner family-style and reflect on your amazing week with the elephants.

-After the morning elephant bath and breakfast, you will head to the elephant hospital for a tour.
+After the morning elephant bath and breakfast, head to the elephant hospital for a tour.
 Learn about the elephants’ lifespan and how injured elephants are treated and cared for here.
-You will also learn about the many elephants the camp has rescued from abusive situations and how they are rehabilitated.
+Learn about the many elephants the camp has rescued from abusive situations and how they are rehabilitated.
 This will be your last chance to ask any lingering questions you have about these gentle giants before you head home, so don’t be afraid to speak up!